Stewart County, Tennessee

 All civil cases are heard by one of these individuals.
 The 23rd Judicial District has promulgated Local Rules, which control such things as appearance of counsel, continuances of cases, setting of trials, motion dates, etc. A copy of the Local Rules for the 23rd Judicial District can be found here.

 In Stewart County, for the 2010-2011, only 9 tort cases (claims for personal injury or wrongful death) were filed and only 2 tort cases went to trial.
 Of the 2 tort cases tried, neither resulted in a verdict for the injured party.
 For the 2011-2012 reporting period, only 6 tort cases were filed and not a single tort case went to trial.
 In 2012-2013, only 7 tort cases were filed in Stewart County and again none went to trial.
 In 2013-2014, not a single tort case was filed in Stewart County.
 However, an older case did go to trial but the accident victim lost.
 In 2014-2015, two tort cases were filed but none went to trial.
-And, again last year only 1 case was filed but did not go to trial.
+During the 2015-2016 reporting period, only 1 case was filed but none went to trial.
+For 2016-2017, zero injury or death cases were filed and zero were tried.
+The same was true the following year, 2017-2018.
+Last year, only one injury or death case was filed and zero were tried.

 These statistics demonstrate just how important it is to choose the right lawyer.
 At The Law Offices of John Day, P.C. we know the ins and outs of personal injury law.
 John Day literally wrote the books on injury and trial law in Tennessee, and you can see them here.

 John Day and Joy Day are both board-certified as a civil trial specialists by the National Board of Trial Advocacy and, since 2006, Best Lawyers in America has recognized John Day in several injury law areas – Medical Malpractice Litigation, Products Liability Litigation, and Personal Injury Litigation.
 In 2009, Best Lawyers named John "Best Personal Injury Lawyer" for Nashville; he is the first recipient of that award.
 John has also been named by Best Lawyers as "Best Medical Malpractice Lawyer in Nashville" for 2010.